natecostello/van_two_point_oh/blog/2021-10-8-harness-reroute/harness-reroute.md

 Ordered 15 5/16-18 and 20 1/4-20

 2021-10-11
-Tested after wire harness reroute
+Tested after wire harness reroute - only forgot 3 connections ;)